 Mughal Emperor Akbar’s Invasion In Chittorgarh Fort

-In 1567, Mughal Emperor Akbar, who wanted to conquer all of India, fixed his eyes on the famous Fort Chittorgarh.
+In 1567, The Mughal Emperor Akbar especially wanted to capture the Chittorgarh Fort.
 During this time, the site was dominated by Rana Uday Singh II of the Mewar dynasty.
 Akbar had a massive army, and most of the rulers of India accepted defeat before testing Akbar’s powerful army on the battlefield.
 Several brave kings, like Rana de Mewar, showed resistance to Akbar’s demands.
 This led to a war between the Mughal emperor and the Mewar army.
 After a bloody battle that lasted several months, Akbar defeated Rana Uday Singh II’s army and took possession of Chittorgarh and with him a fortress.
 The fortress remained with the Mughals for a long time.

 Design Of The Fort

-The fortress, seen from above, looks roughly like a fish.
-Covering an area of 700 hectares, the perimeter of the fortress itself covers an area of 13 kilometres.
+The fort roughly like a fish which covers an area of 700 hectares. the perimeter of the fortress itself covers an area of 13 kilometres.
 There are seven massive gates that protect all entrances.
 The main gate is called Ram Gate.
 The fortress has 65 structures including temples, palaces, monuments and water bodies.
 There are two major towers on the fort’s grounds, Vijay Stambha (Tower of Victory) and Kirti Stambha (Tower of Fame)…